 Read our latest Housing & Regeneration news and articles in our Insight Information Hub

 Our innovative work with local authorities and health bodies in public procurement and regulation means that we can help registered providers structure and deliver the commercial opportunities to partner with other public sector partners.
 For example, we are market leaders advising on the setting up of joint ventures and housing delivery vehicles (for the development and/or ownership of open market, private rented, temporary accommodation as well as social housing).

-We assisted 30+ Local Authorities in the set-up and funding of housing delivery vehicles, including a number of HCA-registered provider subsidiaries for the reinvestment of RTB receipts into social housing.
+We have assisted over 30 Local Authorities in the set-up and funding of housing delivery vehicles, including a number of RSH-registered provider subsidiaries for the reinvestment of RTB receipts into social housing.